Can A Guy Reverse A Vasectomy?

 1. time since vasectomy –

 We have never not been able to reverse a vasectomy due to the length of time since vasectomy.
 This means that technically, Mr Harriss has met no problems preventing him from re-attaching the vas deferent on both sides, in men of all ages.
-So can a guy reverse a vasectomy – yes!
+So is it possible to reverse a vasectomy – yes!

 2. low sperm counts –